MicrosoftDocs/quantum-docs/articles/hybrid-computing-programming.md

 ### Integer support

 Current integer support is limited to 32-bit unsigned values, even though Q# integers are treated as 64-bit signed in the code.
 This can affect some bitwise operations and comparisons.
-It is recommended to use positive values when using the hybrid integer support.
+It is recommended to use positive values when using hybrid integer support.

 ### Returning constant values